hskingr/DFESW12_FP_Cars_API/README.md

 The API was requested as a final project for the Software Development Bootcamp led by QA.
 This deliverable utilised technologies such as Java, Spring Boot, MySql, Docker and the testing suites Mockito and Junit.

 ## How I expected the challenge to go.

+I expected to complete the minimum requirements for the project as well as complete some challenges that I set for myself.
+These extra challenges were to create a frontend for the API and create docker images for each service for easy deployment.
+I did this because I believe I would have time to complete these extra challenges, but I still accounted for unexpected problems by delegating most of the allocated project time to them.

 ## What went well? / What didn't go as planned?

+I believed I was able to learn the javascript library React and apply this knowledge towards creating a frontend.
+Unfortunately I did not foresee how much content was needed to learn as well as implement to my project, which I was unable to do in a couple of days.

+I resorted to using an apache web server hosted in a docker container

 ## Possible improvements for future revisions of the project.
 ## Screenshots showing your postman requests and the output from the API.
 ## Screenshots of your database to prove that data is being persisted.